 The USA is an Outlier on Parental Leave

 According to the United Nations, out of 36 developed countries, the United States is still the only country that doesn’t offer government-sponsored, paid maternity leave.
 Sweden leads with 68 weeks, and six countries offer 52 weeks or more.
 Even Hong Kong — which ranks second to last on the list — offers ten weeks.
-This is two more weeks than U.S. private companies offer on average.
+This is two more weeks than U.S. private companies offer on average.6

 Maternity Leave Is Good For the Economy

 A woman’s childbearing years and peak earning years often coincide.
 That has a big effect on her income earnings.
 Whether or not a woman has the opportunity for paid maternity leave can impact her career trajectory significantly.
-If a woman has maternity leave, she is more likely to spend quality time with her newborn and then return to work afterward.
-With the option of paid maternity leave, a woman doesn’t have to choose between working and missing out on time with her newborn simply to make ends meet financially, or staying home temporarily.
+If a woman has maternity leave, she is likelier to spend quality time with her newborn and then return to work afterward.
+With the option of paid maternity leave, a woman doesn’t have to choose between working and missing out on time with her newborn simply to make ends meet financially or staying home temporarily.

 Maternity Leave May Not Be the Best Option

 I wanted to work at a reduced rate and still be able to earn money.
-I also wanted to be home with my kids when they were young, and fully present for them during those infant months.
-Basically, like most moms of young children, I was looking for flexibility but not at the expense of losing income.
+I also wanted to be home with my kids when they were young and fully present for them during those infant months.
+Like most moms of young children, I was looking for flexibility but not at the expense of losing income.
 My previous employer was not able to offer this kind of flexibility.
 Nor did the state I lived in mandate paid maternity leave when I had my first child.